MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-run-as-profiles.md

 ### Low-Privilege Monitoring

-If you need to grant minimum required rights to the SQL MP workflows, follow the instructions provided in [Configuring Low-Privilege Monitoring](ssmp-low-privilege-monitoring).
+If you need to grant minimum required rights to the SQL MP workflows, follow the instructions provided in [Low-Privilege Monitoring](ssmp-low-privilege-monitoring.md).

 ## Configuring Run As Profiles for Agentless Monitoring Mode

-To configure Run As Profiles in [Agentless Monitoring](ssmp-monitoring-modes.md#configuring-agentless-monitoring-mode) mode, create an account in SQL Server grant this account SA rights or a set of low privilege permissions.
+To configure Run As Profiles in [Agentless Monitoring](ssmp-monitoring-modes.md#configuring-agentless-monitoring-mode) mode, create an account on SQL Server and grant this account SA rights or a set of low privilege permissions.
 You can use SQL Server authentication or Windows authentication.
-Once created, you can use this account in the [Add Monitoring Wizard](ssmp-low-privilege-monitoring.md) to add a SQL Server instance.
+Once created, you can use this account in the [Add Monitoring Wizard](ssmp-low-privilege-monitoring.md#using-add-monitoring-wizard) to add SQL Server instances.

 For more information on how to configure low privilege monitoring in agentless monitoring mode, see the [Low-Privilege Monitoring](ssmp-low-privilege-monitoring.md).